Red River poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to The cattle drive begins.
 Dunson crosses his own threshold by leaving his land behind and committing to the perilous journey.
 There is no turning back—they must reach Missouri or lose everything., moving from reaction to action.

 The Collapse moment at 97 minutes (73% through) represents the emotional nadir.
 Here, Matthew reaches Abilene and successfully sells the cattle, but Dunson is coming to kill him.
 Despite his success, Matthew faces the whiff of death—his surrogate father intends to murder him.
-The mission is complete but the cost may be his life., illustrates the protagonist at their lowest point.
+The mission is complete but the cost may be his life., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Tess confronts both men, shaming them for their stubborn pride.
 She forces them to recognize they love each other.
 This outside perspective breaks the cycle—synthesis of Dunson's strength and Matthew's compassion becomes possible., demonstrating the transformation achieved throughout the journey.